Police Memorial Trust: Memorials

 The first Police Memorial Trust memorial was erected for Fletcher and was unveiled at St James's Square in London by the then prime minister Margaret Thatcher on 1 February 1985.

 The trust's third memorial, and the first to be erected outside London, was sited at the seafront at Frinton-on-Sea, Essex, where PC Brian Bishop was fatally shot by an armed robber on 22 August 1984.
 Bishop's memorial was unveiled by the then home secretary Douglas Hurd, on 19 February 1986.

 On 3 October 2008, Prime Minister Gordon Brown unveiled a monument in Luton to mark the site of the fatal stabbing of PC Jonathan Henry.

-A total of 50 memorials in honour of police officers killed on duty have been erected throughout the United Kingdom.
+By the end of 2024, a total of 60 memorials in honour of police officers killed on duty have been erected throughout the United Kingdom.
 They include Insp Raymond Codling and the three officers who died in the Shepherd's Bush Murders; PC Keith Blakelock; PC Sharon Beshenivsky; and PC Ged Walker.